Devon Holiday July 2003 - page 1

 |

-A shot inside the old carriage showing the back of Belinda's head which
+A look inside the vintage carriage showing the back of Belinda's head

-is buried in the guide leaflet we picked up.
-Mike went to the
+which is buried in the guide leaflet we picked up.
+Mike went to

-buffet car and came back with cold tea as he got chatting to the
+the buffet car - and returned with cold tea as he got waylaid chatting

 |